Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

 The cartridges are also easy to find at most outdoor sports shops or hardware stores.

-The only downside is that the butane cartridge needs to be disposed of safely, so follow your local city ordinances.
+The downside is that the butane cartridge must be disposed of safely, so follow your local city ordinances.
 Otherwise, this heater is an excellent choice for your camping needs.

 Overall, the butane gas heater from Camping Emergency is an excellent option for those looking for a mobile camping heater that does not require electricity.